-The Great Anatolian Ride is a horseback itinerary through northwest Turkey that follows, as closely as possible, the early stages of the final journey of the adventurous seventeenth-century Ottoman Turkish traveler Evliya Çelebi.
+The Great Anatolian Ride is a horse trek in Turkey that follows, as closely as possible, the early stages of the final journey of the adventurous seventeenth-century Ottoman Turkish traveler Evliya Çelebi.
 After a lifetime spent wandering the world—from Vienna to Sudan, from the steppes of Muscovy to the deserts of north Africa—Evliya set out from Istanbul in 1671 to make the pilgrimage to Mecca that is required of all Muslims.
 He never returned to the city of his birth, but spent his last years in Egypt, composing and recomposing the 10-volume travelogue—the Book of Travels—that is the account of his far flung travels.

 Evliya Çelebi was born in Istanbul in 1611, and 2011 was proclaimed the year of Evliya Çelebi by UNESCO in commemoration of the 400th anniversary of his birth, and in recognition of his extraordinary achievements.

 In Fall 2009 a group of riders set out to trace part of Evliya’s 1671 route from Istanbul to the western Anatolian town of Simav, before ending in Kütahya, Evliya’s ancestral city.
 They covered some 800 miles in 6 weeks, pausing as they went to compare their experiences with Evliya’s, and to talk to local horsefolk about the days before tractors, when most villagers and farmers relied on horses in their work and travel.
 This expedition has resulted in a guidebook to Evliya’s route, a book about the expedition’s findings, and a documentary film.